agentrickard/domain/README.txt

   - Domain Prefix -- A powerful module that allows for selective table prefixing for each subdomain in your installation.

+  - Domain Source -- Allows editors to specify a primary "source" domain to be used when linking to content from another domain.

   - Domain Strict -- Forces users to be assigned to a domain in order to view content on that domain.